-The undersigned hereby certifies that it (or if it is acting for the account of one or more persons, that each such person) is not, and has not been, during the three months immediately preceding the date hereof, an "affiliate" of the Company (within the meaning of Rule 144 under the Securities Act of 1933, as amended) (an "Affiliate").

-In the case of certificated Notes, the certificate numbers of the Notes to be repurchased are as set forth below:

-Dated: Signature(s) Social Security or Other Taxpayer Identification Number Principal amount to be repaid (if less than all): \$,000 NOTICE: The above signature(s) of the holder(s) hereof must correspond with the name as written upon the face of the Note in every particular without alteration or enlargement or any change whatever.
-A-2- 1 assign ereby sell(s), assign(s) and transfer(s) unto creby irrevocably constitutes and appoints premises.
-(Please insert social security of Taxpayer Identification Number of attorney to transfer the said Note on the books of the Company, with f the within Note occurring prior to the Resale Rehat such Note is being transferred: estriction Termination Date, as defined in the Indenture governing such To Weibo Corporation or a subsidiary thereof; or Pursuant to a registratio n statement that has become or been declared effe ctive under the Securities Act of 1933, as amended; or Pursuant to and in comp liance with Rule 144A under the Securities Act o f 1933, as amended; or Outside the United State es to a person that is not a U.S. person in accordan ce with Regulation S under the Securities Act of 1933, as amended; or Pursuant to and in comp liance with Rule 144 under the Securities Act of 1933, as amended (if available).
-Dated: Signat ure(s) unions s) with membership in an a titution (banks, stock brokers, savings and loan associations and credit pursuant to Securities and Exchange Commission Rule 17Ad-15 if Notes CE: The signature on the as ement or any change what en upon the face of the Note in every particular without alteration or
+The undersigned hereby certifies that it (or if it is acting for the account of one or more persons, that each such person) is not, during the three months immediately preceding the date hereof, an "affiliate" of the Company (within the meaning of Rule 144 under to 1933, as amended) (an " Affiliate ").
+In the case of certificated Notes, the certificate numbers of the Notes to be repurchased are as set forth below: Dated Dated: Signature(s) Social Security or Other Taxpayer Identification Number er Principal amount to be repaid (if less than all): \$,000 NOTICE: The above signature(s) of the holder(s) hereo the name as written upon the face of the Note in every palteration or enlargement or any change whatever.
+A-2- 1 ATTACHMENT 3 [FORM OF ASSIGNMENT AND TRANSFER] of assi For value received hereby sell(s), assign(s) and transfer(s) unto of assignee) the within Note, and hereby irrevocably constitutes and appoints with full power of substitution in the premises.
+(Please insert social security or Taxpayer attorney to transfer the said Note on the bound of the premises attorney to transfer the said Note on the bound of the premises.
+In connection with any transfer of the within Note occurring prior to the Resale Restriction Termination Date, as defined in the Indentu Note, the undersigned confirms that such Note is being transferred: ire governing such 0 o To Weibo Corporation or a subsidiary thereof; or 0 o Pursuant to a registration statement that has become or been declared effective under the Securities Act of 1933, as amended; or or 0 o Pursuant to and in compliance with Rule 144A under the Securities Act of 1933, as amended; or 0 o Outside the United States to a person that is not a U.S. person in accordance with Regulation S under the Securities Act of 193 3, as amended; or 0 o Pursuant to and in compliance with Rule 144 under the Securities Act of 1933, as amended (if available).
+Dated Dated: Signat Signature(s) unions Signature Guarantee Signature(s) must be guaranteed by an eligible Guarantor Institution (banks, stock brokers, savings and loan associations) with membership in an approved signature guarantee medallion program pursuant to Securities and Exchange Commission Rutto be delivered, other than to and in the name of the registered holder.
+NOTICE: The signature on the assignment must correspond with the name as written upon the face of the Note in every particular with enlargement or any change whatever. nout alteration or A-3- 1 ATTACHMENT 4 10 [FORM OF CERTIFICATE RE: EXCHANGE FOR RULE 144A NOTE] - To: [Trustee] [Address]